Public Impact

 Whether pressure from lawmakers turns this into a broader oversight fight.

-The mechanism to watch is the concrete channel of leverage: ownership, agenda setting, budget control, enforcement discretion, litigation, procurement, or coordinated messaging.
+Trace the operating channel: ownership, agenda setting, budget control, enforcement discretion, litigation, procurement, or coordinated messaging.
 Those channels matter because they can change public choices before the tradeoff is easy to see.

 The public-facing edge of the story is where institutional leverage stops being abstract and starts shaping what people can see, afford, contest, or rely on.

-The most useful records are the ones that lock a choice into place: filings, votes, court orders, contracts, enforcement notices, budget lines, and official calendars.
+The records that matter are the ones that make the choice official: filings, votes, court orders, contracts, enforcement notices, budget lines, and official calendars.
 Those records show whether the story is becoming a durable arrangement.

-Next, watch the institution with authority over the next step.
+The next signal should come from the decision-maker with formal control.
 A board vote, agency decision, court filing, campaign disclosure, executive appointment, or budget change will say more than the loudest quote.

 LensPublic Impact